mainsim/es-loader/README.md

 The main rule is to not call the class which calls its caller in the constructor to avoid endless loop.

+Please check the package for further example of usage.